mmichaelis/maven-mail-plugin/README.md

 This plugin provides goals to send mails from within the Maven Lifecycle.
 The main purpose is to inform developers of a project.

-Anyone who would like to contribute is welcomed.
+Anyone who would like to contribute is welcome.
 If you have just a few ideas don't hesitate to add issues to this project.

 For alternatives see here: